-During 2014, average U.S. residential electricity prices increased at the highest rate since 2008.3 By generating your own electricity and taking advantage of net metering programs on Oahu and Maui, you can hedge against future rate hikes and increase your utility savings.
+During 2014, average U.S. residential electricity prices increased at the highest rate since 2008.3 By generating your own electricity and taking advantage of grid supply and self supply programs on Oahu and Maui, you can hedge against future rate hikes and increase your utility savings.

 Alternate Energy has helped Hawaii residents offset their utility bills by approximately $118,000,000 annually.
 Read our customer success stories to learn more and see how much you can save.